rescript-lang/bucklescript.github.io/docs/function.md

 ##### Design Decisions

 In general, `bs.uncurry` is recommended; the compiler will do lots of optimizations to resolve the currying to uncurrying at compile time.
 However, there are some cases the compiler can't optimize it.
-In these case, it will be converted to a runtime check.
+In these cases, it will be converted to a runtime check.

 This means `[@bs]` are completely static behavior (no runtime cost), while `[@bs.uncurry]` is more convenient for end users but, in some rare cases, might be slower than `[@bs]`.